buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

 refers to bash executor.

 The ``description`` field is an optional key that can be used to provide a brief summary of the test.
+The `description` field is limited to 80 characters.
-In this example we can a full multi-line run section, this is achieved in YAML using ``run: |`` followed by content of run section tab indented 2 spaces.
+In this example we can specify multiple commands in ``run`` section, this can be done in YAML using ``run: |`` followed by content of run section tab indented 2 spaces.

-Let's look at a more comprehensive example, shown below is a multi line run example using the `script` schema with test name called **summary_example**, shown below is the content of test:
+In this next example, we introduce the ``summary`` field, which can be used as an extended description of test.
+It has no impact on the test.
+Unlike the ``description`` field, the summary field has no limit on character count and one can define multi-line string using the pipe symbol **|**.

 .. literalinclude:: ../tutorials/summary_example.yml
     :language: yaml
     :emphasize-lines: 5,7,8,9

-The ``summary`` field is also an optional key that can be used to provide a brief summary of the test.
-The ``summary`` field can be a multi-line string and exceed 80 chars.

 .. _script_schema: